jhudsl/tidyversecourse/docs/01-intro.md

 ### File Paths

 Since we're assuming R knowledge in this course, you're likely familiar with file paths.
-However, this information will be critical at a number of points throughout this course, so we wanted to quickly review relative and absolute file paths briefly before moving on.
+However, this information will be critical at a number of points throughout this course, so we want to quickly review relative and absolute file paths briefly before moving on.

 In future courses, whenever you write code and run commands within R to work with data, or whenever you use Git commands to document updates to your files, you will be working *in a particular location*.
 To know your location within a file system is to know exactly what folder you are in right now.
 The folder that you are in right now is called the **working directory**.
 Your current working directory in the Terminal may be different from your current working directory in R and may yet even be different from the folder shown in the Files pane of RStudio.
 The focus of this lesson is on the Terminal, so we will not discuss working directories within R until the next lesson.